nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 *Note*: If MySQL database engine is already installed then installation requires that `root` user can access database using UNIX socket peer authentication without password.

+*Note*: SMP and Access Point must not be installed on the same host because they both use port `8443`.

 ### 2.2 Network Diagram

 The network diagram below provides an example of an SMP setup when dynamic discovery is used.